How to pack a car for a road trip

 Cars generally have more storage space than you think, and you could use the glove compartment and underneath the seats to put items in.

 There will be things you absolutely need on the journey, like blankets, food and games.
-It’s a good idea to put these in easy-to-reach places, like under seats or by your feet, and items that may be needed in an emergency, like a torch or toilet paper, should be packed into the car last, so they’re easy to get to.
+It’s a good idea to put these in easy-to-reach places, like under seats or by your feet.
+Items that may be needed in an emergency, like a torch or toilet paper, should be packed into the car last, so they’re easy to get to.

 If the space you have isn’t enough, you could consider having an overhead carrier installed before you go.
 Just ensure you take notice of your car’s weight limit, as it may be exceeded when the car is full of people and all packed up.